-Listed among the ten "Most Highly Regarded Individuals" worldwide in The International Who's Who of Mergers & Acquisitions Lawyers 2013, Stephen Fraidin focuses on the representation of major companies and investment groups, acquisitions, proxy contests and the representation of special committees and boards of directors regarding mergers and acquisitions, corporate governance and other matters.
+Listed among the 10 "Most Highly Regarded Individuals" worldwide in The International Who's Who of Mergers & Acquisitions Lawyers and named one of the 10 most innovative lawyers in North America by the Financial Times, Stephen Fraidin focuses on the representation of major companies and investment groups, acquisitions, proxy contests and the representation of special committees and boards of directors regarding mergers and acquisitions, corporate governance and other matters.

-Stephen has twice in the past three years received recognition from The American Lawyer as one of their "Dealmakers of the Year."
-The 2012 edition named him for his work on behalf of Blum Capital Partners and Golden Gate Capital in their $2.0 billion acquisition of Collective Brands Inc., together with Wolverine World Wide Inc. He was named to the 2010 edition for his work on behalf of 3G Capital, which was also recognized by Investment Dealers' Digest in its annual "Deal of the Year Awards," The Deal Magazine as one of the "Deals of the Year" and as the "Private Equity Deal of the Year" at the M&A Atlas and IFLR America's awards ceremonies in New York.
+Steve has twice in the past four years received recognition from The American Lawyer as one of their "Dealmakers of the Year."
+The 2012 edition named him for his work on behalf of Blum Capital Partners and Golden Gate Capital in their $2.0 billion acquisition of Collective Brands Inc., together with Wolverine World Wide Inc. He was named to the 2010 edition for his work on behalf of 3G Capital in its $4 billion acquisition of Burger King, which was also recognized by Investment Dealers' Digest in its annual "Deal of the Year Awards," The Deal as one of the "Deals of the Year" and as the "Private Equity Deal of the Year" at the M&A Atlas and IFLR America's awards ceremonies in New York.
 In 2012, Steve was honored by Yale Law School with the Simeon E. Baldwin Award for his legal creativity and teaching skills.

-3G Capital in its pending $28 billion acquisition, together with Berkshire Hathaway, of H. J. Heinz Company.
+3G Capital in its $28 billion acquisition, together with Berkshire Hathaway, of H. J. Heinz Company.

 Peter J. Solomon Company, financial adviser to PVH Corp., in PVH's $2.9 billion acquisition of Warnaco Group.